-- 1. The student must develop a comprehensive plan of study with the Graduate Advisor. - The student must complete all coursework included in the plan of study. - The student must complete an action research project in conjunction with GRED 543 Methods of Inquiry I. - An Application for Graduation, signed by the student, Graduate Advisor, and Associate Vice Presidents for Graduate Affairs, must be filed with the Graduate Office and the Records Office. - 5.
+- The student must develop a comprehensive plan of study with the Graduate Advisor. - 2.
+The student must complete all coursework included in the plan of study. - 3.
+The student must complete an action research project in conjunction with GRED 543 Methods of Inquiry I. - 4.
+An Application for Graduation, signed by the student, Graduate Advisor, and Vice President for Graduate Studies, must be filed with the Graduate Office and the Records Office.
 Students must pay the required graduation fee.
-Students are encouraged to participate in the graduation ceremony scheduled the first Tuesday evening after the last Saturday in April of each academic year.
-Students must notify the Associate Vice Presidents for Graduate Affairs and the Director of Records if they choose not to participate.
-Students must pay the graduation fee whether they attend commencement or not. - 6.
-All graduate students must have a 3.0 cumulative grade point average in order to graduate from the program.
+All graduate candidates for graduation during an academic year Summer (previous year) Fall/Winterim, and Spring are encouraged to attend the commencement exercises which are held at the close of the Spring Semester.
+Graduate students must have all work completed and a degree conferred in order to participate in the ceremony.
+Students must notify the Vice President for Graduate Studies and the Director of Records if they choose not to participate.
+Students must pay the graduation fee whether they attend commencement or not.

+5. All graduate students must have a 3.0 cumulative grade point average in order to graduate from the program.

 Transfer credits must have been earned within the seven (7) years prior to entry into the Graduate Studies Program.
-Transfer credits must be approved by the Graduate Advisor and the Dean or Program Director and must have grades of A, B, S, CR, or P.
+Transfer credits must be approved by Graduate Admissions or Advising and the Dean or Program Director and must have grades of A, B, S, CR, or P.

-Students may not take courses from other graduate programs while enrolled at Missouri Baptist without written approval from the Associate Vice Presidents for Graduate Affairs.
+Students may not take courses from other graduate programs while enrolled at Missouri Baptist without written approval from the Vice President for Graduate Studies.